k10sj02/thedataplaybook/content/posts/king-county-wa-tableau.md

 _Market Trends:_ Real estate market trends can influence pricing.
 Depending on the market, a specific view (e.g., waterfront) might be more or less valuable to buyers, affecting the price of a house regardless of its physical condition.

-[^1]: Why do I say the histogram is right-skewed?
+[^1]: <small>Why do I say the histogram is right-skewed?
 Aren't most data points clustered to the left?
 Doesn't that make it **left-skewed**?

 > Imagine the midpoint of a seesaw with data points on either side representing their frequency (number of observations).
 >
 > When there are more data points on the left side, that side weighs the seesaw down, making it tilt to the right with a longer tail.
 This is called a right-skewed distribution.
 >
-> In a left-skewed distribution (negative skew), there are more data points on the right side, making it tilt to the left with a longer tail.
+> In a left-skewed distribution (negative skew), there are more data points on the right side, making it tilt to the left with a longer tail.</small>